 An insurance contract must contain:

-Contracts, especially insurance policies, are extremely specific, with the purpose of protecting each party.
-One way they are specific is they name each covered vehicle.
+Contracts, especially insurance policies, are extremely specific, to protect each party.
+One way they are specific is they list each covered vehicle.
 Only the vehicles covered by the policy are the ones that the insurance carrier is responsible for paying claims on.

 Filing a Liability Claim on the Other Driver’s Policy